 Joint City Council meetings were held at key decision-making stages in the project with the Joint Council serving as the final decision-making body for the plan.
 There were five Joint Council meetings between October 2013 and December 2015.
-The purpose of Joint Council meetings was to approve Guiding Principles, determine jurisdictional boundaries, select a preferred land use scenario, and identify key elements for the final concept plan.
-All Joint Council meetings were advertised and open to the public.
+The purpose of Joint Council meetings was to approve Guiding Principles, determine jurisdictional boundaries and identify key elements for the final concept plan.
+All

+Joint Council meetings were advertised and open to the public.
 Themes from the Joint Council meetings were further developed into the Guiding Principles and included:

-- Meeting regional responsibility for jobs & housing - Capitalizing on the Planning Area's assets - Protecting existing neighborhoods - Maintaining cities' unique identities - Exploring creative approaches to land use, including integration of employment and housing - Ensuring appropriate transitions between land uses - Integrating high-quality design and amenities for employment
+- Meeting regional responsibility for jobs & housing - Capitalizing on the planning area's assets - Protecting existing neighborhoods - Maintaining cities' unique identities - Exploring creative approaches to land use, including integration of employment and housing - Ensuring appropriate transitions between land uses - Integrating high-quality design and amenities for employment